jandebr/amstradPc/README.md

-# Amstrad PC
+# AmstradPc
-Amstrad PC -- A fork of the *JavaCPC* emulator
+AmstradPc -- A fork of the *JavaCPC* emulator

 ## Copyright